 Although inter-municipal, currently our focus is on the City of Miami Beach’s implementation of climate crisis mitigation efforts and sea level rise adaptations.
 We strive to point to and expose areas which are typically hidden from or overlooked by residents and tourists, confronting observers with what’s at stake.
 As an informed and embedded outsider, our job is not to help move public opinion in any one direction, but instead to facilitate dialogue and deepen mutual understanding towards common solutions.
 We achieve this in part by recognizing that the city is here to work for its citizens.
 In short, DoR wants citizens to care, and with all the facts in front of them.

 DoR is represented by its Director, Misael Soto, as well as a robust group of creative contributors.
 We are a burgeoning department still learning as we endeavor; in flux, ever growing, changing, and adapting to better serve the municipalities we work with.
 We invite you to join us on this mission!

 Misael Soto is the Director of the Department of Reflection, where they direct themselves as well as an ever-changing group of volunteers and creative collaborators on an undisclosed annual budget.
 Since founding the Department of Reflection in 2018, Misael has been a transformational and innovative leader who has continuously applied their more than 10 years of experience to best serve the department's stakeholders.
-Misael’s most notable accomplishment includes developing and implementing Sand: Amphitheater, Theater, Arena, a public installation that engaged about 500 residents and visitors directly, as well as countless passersby over the course of one month in the Fall of 2018.
+Misael’s most notable accomplishments include developing and implementing Sand: Amphitheater, Theater, Arena, a public installation that engaged about 500 residents and visitors directly, as well as countless passersby over the course of one month in the Fall of 2018.